Painting clouds doesn’t have to be so difficult!

 Paper: Grumbacher Watercolor Paper.
 I also like to use the Canson Watercolor paper as well.

 Paint Brushes: I like to use a detail brush for painting clouds (a paint brush that comes to a point rather than having a round or flat end).
 This helps to give your clouds a more wispy look.
+Feel free to use whatever paint brush you like though, you can make clouds with practically any brush!

 Jar of Water: To wash off paint brushes